khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Philips Hue (Android Engineer)** May 2017 - July 2018
 <br/>
 One of its kind and market leader in smart lights: philips hue.
-Part of the android team with core responsibility of architecting and developing Hue app.<br/><br/>Responsibilities included architecting & refactoring the app (Earlier it was outsourced by Philips), Junit, Presenting to stakeholder, initiatives like modular architecture, Material design etc.
+Part of the android team with core responsibility of architecting and developing Hue app.<br/><br/>Responsibilities included architecting & refactoring the app, Junit, Presenting to stakeholder, initiatives like modular architecture, adapting Kotlin, Material design etc.

 {: .box-bordered}